djkez/Fama-French-Factor-Graphs/README.md

 Leave 'In percent' ticked.
 This will be ticked by default.

-The merged EM file has to have the data cleaned (multiplied by 100) initially and thus 'in percent' should be ticked.
+The merged EM file has to have the data cleaned (multiplied by 100) initially and thus 'In percent' should be ticked.

 # Using the merged (six-factor) developed CSV file in the app